Explore The Best Of M142 HIMARS Artillery Rocket System

 7. Ukraine: In June 2022, the United States announced the supply of the HIMARS artillery rocket system, accompanied by M31 GMLRS unitary rockets, to Ukraine.
 Currently, 20 systems have been delivered, significantly bolstering Ukraine’s artillery capabilities.
 Moreover, an additional 18 systems are currently in the process of being delivered, and their completion is expected in the near future.
 This substantial supply of HIMARS further strengthens Ukraine’s defence capabilities in the region, enabling them to effectively respond to a wide range of operational needs.

-We would encourage you to explore this article as well: AIRBUS C295
+We would encourage you to explore this article as well: Discover the Best of the Stealth Titan B-21 Raider

 Photo Credit: peakpx